DC23/rpg-oracle/README.md

 # Oracles for Solo RPGs

-I have used the [Mythic](https://www.wordmillgames.com/mythic-gme.html) system, for a long time.
+I have used the [Mythic](https://www.wordmillgames.com/mythic-gme.html) system for a long time.
 I love the creativity and modularity of that system, but I have always felt just a little unsatisfied with the way that the chaos factor changes the likelihood of getting a yes.
 Additionally, I wanted a system that was